samarasadeek/Udacity_DSProject2_DisasterResponse/README.md

 # Udacity_DSProject2_DisasterResponse

 # Description:
-Following a natural disaster, there are usually large volumes of disaster related communication.
+Following a natural disaster there are usually large volumes of disaster-related communication.
 Disaster response organisations need to efficiently sift through and action the messages that matter whilst being overwhelmed with reacting to the given disaster.
 This project involves analysing disaster data in the form of messages to build a supervised machine learning model for an API that classifies disaster messages.
-FigureEight provided over 25k tagged messages a subset which were used to train and test the model.
+FigureEight provided over 25k tagged disaster messages which were used to train or test the model.
-1. An ETL pipeline was built to prepare messages and category data load the data into a SQLite database.
+1. An ETL pipeline was built to prepare messages and category data, and then load the cleaned data into a SQLite database.
-2. A ML pipeline was then used to build a multi-output supervised learning model.
+2. A ML pipeline was then used to build a multi-output supervised learning model using the data from the SQLite database.
-3. A web app which extracts data from the database provides data visualisations and use the model to classify new messages.
+3. A web app was built to extract data from the database, to display data visualisations and to use the model to classify new messages.

 # Files in repository:
 1.	disaster_messages.csv: Messages dataset containing 4 columns including the message id, translated message, original message, and the type of message (e.g. news, social media).